Prohibition: Nordic countries

-The Nordic countries, with the exception of Denmark, have had a strong temperance movement since the late-1800s, closely linked to the Christian revival movement of the late-nineteenth century, but also to several worker organisations.
+The Nordic countries, with the exception of Denmark, have had a strong temperance movement since the late-1800s, closely linked to the Christian revival movement of the late-19th century, but also to several worker organisations.
 As an example, in 1910 the temperance organisations in Sweden had some 330,000 members, which was about 6% of a population of 5.5 million.
 This heavily influenced the decisions of Nordic politicians in the early 20th century.

 In 1907, the Faroe Islands passed a law prohibiting all sale of alcohol, which was in force until 1992.
 Very restricted private importation from Denmark was allowed from 1928 onwards.

 In 1914, Sweden put in place a rationing system, the Bratt System, in force until 1955.
 A referendum in 1922 rejected an attempt to enforce total prohibition.

 In 1915, Iceland instituted total prohibition.
 The ban for wine was lifted in 1922 and spirits in 1935, but beer remained prohibited until 1989 (circumvented by mixing light beer and spirits).

 In 1916, Norway prohibited distilled beverages, and in 1917 the prohibition was extended to also include fortified wine and beer.
 The wine and beer ban was lifted in 1923, and in 1927 the ban of distilled beverages was also lifted.